Part-Time Technical Writer

 Can a Part-Time Technical Writer be Productive Enough?

-Naturally, if I'm working as your part-time technical writer, it will take a little bit longer to complete the work.
-But you'll be surprised at what can be achieved in just a few days.
-I am experienced and knowledgable, and I like to get stuck into the work immediately, so I'll be productive right from the start.
+Naturally, if I’m working as your part-time technical writer, it may take a little bit longer to complete the work.
+But you’ll be surprised at what can be achieved in just a few days.
+I have a lot of experience and a ‘get on with it’ attitude, so will be productive from day #1.

 What Happens if a Full-Time Opportunity Comes Along?